theodoregraham1/cs50w/wiki/entries/Java.md

+# Java

-Java is an object orientated programming language in the C family.
+Java is a high level, object-orientated programming language in the [C](/wiki/C) family.